 There are a few ways of doing debt consolidation.
 The first is the most common and most straightforward: you take out a debt consolidation loan from a lender and replace all your previous debts with a larger loan (hopefully with a lower interest rate or better payment terms).
 Since a debt consolidation loan generally comes with one interest rate and one payment, it can make it easier to pay down and can also possibly save you money.

 But where do you get a debt consolidation loan?
 One place you can go is your local credit union or bank.
 If you have a relatively good credit score, they will often be happy to give you a debt consolidation loan.
 Another place you can go is a peer-to-peer lender.
-Peer to peer lenders, such as Prosper and Lending Club, use investments from individuals to fund consolidation loans to other individuals.
+Peer to peer lenders, such as Prosper and Lending Club, use investments from individuals to fund consolidation loans to other individuals (you can get pre-qualified for these lenders with our debt consolidation tool).
 This is especially powerful if you have high-interest debt (a $10,000 credit card balance at 20% interest, for example).
 The loan you get from a peer-to-peer lender will usually be at a lower interest rate and will make it easier to pay off your debt.

 Another type of debt consolidation is the kind that’s advertised by debt management companies and practiced by credit counselors.
 In this method, you let the organization manage your debt repayment.
 This is where you have to be very careful, because some companies take advantage of people.
 Usually, with reputable organizations, you make a payment to the organization, and the money is distributed to your creditors.